CSCfi/kielipankki-nlf-harvester/README.md

 ## Getting Started

 ### Requirements
-This package is guaranteed to work with Python 3.6, but newer versions are likely to work too.
-In addition, you need pip and virtualenv.
+This package is guaranteed to work with Python 3.8.
+This is dictated by Airflow not supporting newer versions of Python at this time.

+You also need to have pip and virtualenv installed.
 The rest of the requirements can then be installed with `make requirements`.

 ### Quickstart